balfieri/qam/README.md

 </pre>

 <p>
-There is also an <b>out2sp</b> script can generate and run an ngspice or hspice simulation based on the qam.out file contents.
-It will likely require some fiddling for your environment.
+There is also an <b>out2sp</b> script that can generate and run an ngspice or hspice simulation using the values from the qam.out output file.
+The script will likely require some fiddling for your environment.
 </p>

 <p>